waoadb/opensource/apps/docs/docs/themes/static-site.md

 ## Notes On Dynamic Elements

-It's important to note that while static site generation can handle 80-90% of the integration with Different Breed®, you'll still need to use server-side rendering for specific areas like the Cart & Checkout.
+It's important to note that while static site generation can handle 80-90% of the integration with Different Breed ®, you'll still need to use server-side rendering for specific areas like the Cart & Checkout.
 Our [React SDK] provides core functionality using the [Context API](https://react.dev/learn/passing-data-deeply-with-context), which handles this for you.

 ## Notes On Request Limits